 - Third-party verification of GIPS compliance is optional, although it would bring additional credibility to a firm’s claim of compliance.

 Check out our top 10 tips for CFA Ethics for all levels to learn tried-and-tested strategies to ace this topic!

-More Cheat Sheet articles will be published over the coming weeks.
+More Cheat Sheet articles will be updated and published continuously.
 Get ahead of other CFA candidates by signing up to our member’s list to get notified.